 It’s interesting the things we accept without understanding their foundation.
-Like that women are basically required to wear makeup (speaking of foundation) while men are prohibited from wearing makeup unless they are on television.
-I don’t know how this practice started, and I'm not going to dive into that at this time, but I do know that there are more than a few people that could benefit from a little cover up to even out their skin tone from time to time, and it wouldn’t hurt to put a little color in those cheeks too.
+For example, the fact that women are basically required to wear makeup (speaking of foundation), while men are prohibited from wearing makeup unless they are on television.
+I don’t know how this practice started, and I'm not going to dive into that at this time, but I do know that there are more than a few people that could benefit from a little cover-up to even out their skin tone from time to time, and it wouldn’t hurt to put a little color in those cheeks too.

 When social conventions are accepted as a ubiquitous standard procedure, people look at you funny when you don’t follow them.
-The suburbs in the midwest are a great example of this, as we have entire entities called HOAs which are custom designed specifically to get people to act with conformity.
-For example, In a suburban housing addition, you can get funny looks when you don’t care for your grass properly, or you happen to use the wrong kind of tool to do some yard work.
+The suburbs in the midwest are a great example of this, as we have entire entities called HOAs, which are custom designed specifically to get people to act with conformity.
+For example, In a suburban housing addition, you can get funny looks when you don’t care for your grass properly or use the wrong tool to do some yard work.
 If you didn’t pick up your dog’s fecal matter, you would be the subject of shame in backbiting conversations by your neighbors as they pass by the chat with one another on neighborhood walks.
-It’s likely you’ll get a passive aggressive note asking you to change at some point too.
+You’ll likely get a passive-aggressive note asking you to change at some point too.
 Some even more unconventional choices may draw even more than just funny looks and dirty letters.
 Like parking on your grass or not waving at someone driving through the neighborhood.
 You can be excommunicated from the neighborhood text groups for that kind of behavior.

 The suburbs are not the only place we see social expectations arising.
 We see them everywhere.
-As a practice becomes accepted as normal, in some cases it becomes decorum and you are ostracized if you do not accept and follow the standard.
-Consider the office setting for white collar jobs.
+As the practice becomes accepted as normal, in some cases, it becomes decorum, and you are ostracized if you do not accept and follow the standard.
+Consider the office setting for white-collar jobs.
 When you go to work on Monday, you are expected to ask people how their weekend was.
 When in meetings, If you meet with someone you don’t see every day, you’re supposed to shake their hand at the beginning and end of your meeting.

-By the time World War II came around, Congress had adopted the pledge as an official invocation of the state, and made it a law for schools to recite the Pledge of Allegiance in class.
-If it perhaps has concerned you that the history of the pledge of allegiance may have a checkered past, there’s no need for worry, because they added the words “under God”.
-This served as an effort to differentiate us from Nazi Germany who were also very proud of their flag at this time and of pledging oaths of allegiance to their divine no matter what they may direct their people to do.
-This addition of a religious element proved effective at whitewashing the propaganda and created room to sufficiently shame everyone who chose not to participate in the reciting of the oath.
+By World War II, Congress had adopted the pledge as an official invocation of the state and made it a law for schools to recite the Pledge of Allegiance in class.
+If it perhaps has concerned you that the history of the pledge of allegiance may have a checkered past, there’s no need for worry because they added the words “under God.”
+This served as an effort to differentiate us from Nazi Germany, which was also very proud of its flag at this time and of pledging oaths of allegiance to their divine no matter what they may direct their people to do.
+This addition of a religious element proved effective at whitewashing the propaganda and created room to sufficiently shame everyone who chose not to participate in reciting the oath.
 The lack of conformity makes people uncomfortable.
 Even today, people in the suburbs look at you funny if your hand is not on your heart while it is being recited.
 To this day, it is required by 47 states to make time for the pledge in all public schools.
-It’s not brainwashing of course.
+It’s not brainwashing, of course.
 It’s patriotism and a commitment to textiles.